 LGH offers a Simulation Program with staffing expertise and a wide range of innovative equipment to support patient care improvements across all professional groups and within patient care teams.

-Karen Schafer, Education Lead, Simulation Strategy, Clinical Education
+Karen Schafer, Regional Manager, Simulation Strategy, Clinical Education

 Richard Pinto, Simulation Operations Specialist, Clinical Education